Orthopedic Reconstruction Connecticut and Houston

-Orthopedic injuries that require surgical intervention are commonplace in Connecticut patients.
+Orthopedic injuries that require surgical intervention are commonplace in Houston patients.
 These injuries involve bone and muscle, often causing debilitating pain or restricting movement.
-Connecticut patients can incur orthopedic injuries from:
+Houston patients can incur orthopedic injuries from:

 - Demanding physical activities such as sports or hiking.